 Due to its simple build, it can go on and on for years.
 Also, since it requires no power, it's eco-friendly.

-When You Are On The Go - The battery-operated frother comes in handy to travel enthusiasts as it is compact.
+The battery-operated frother comes in handy to travel enthusiasts as it is compact.

 It's a great tool to take along with you on your next camping adventure as it is a space saver and requires minimal utensils.